clober-dex/benchmark/README.md

-# Gas Usage Benchmark for Take Operations
+# On-Chain CLOB Benchmark: Matching Engine Gas Efficiency

 This benchmark measures the gas cost of executing a taker order that matches against N maker orders resting at the same price level.